Call for Grant Applications – We are pleased to announce the opening of our Community Grants program for 2024!

 - Land preservation activities related to the acquisition and management of preserved lands including, but not limited to appraisals, legal fees, surveying and development and implementation of stewardship plans.

-Eligible Applicants: Non-profit organizations, municipalities, land trusts, individual educators, schools and other educational institutions and individual citizens may all submit proposals.
+Eligible Applicants: Non-profit organizations, Tribal and First Nations, municipalities, land trusts, state agencies, individual educators, schools and other educational institutions and individual citizens may all submit proposals.
 Individuals should apply with a town or non-profit.

-Application Deadline: Grant applications will be accepted via email to WPWildRivers@WPWA.org until the end of the day on December 29th, 2022.
+Application Period: Grant applications will be accepted via email to WPWildRivers@WPWA.org through December 29th, 2023.

-Amount: Small grants up to $4,000 will be awarded.
-The total amount of funding available this round is $24,000.
+Grant Awards: Grants up to $12,000 are available.
 These funds are not eligible as match for other federal grant programs.

 Process and Application: Click here for the Grant Proposal Process and Application.
 For questions, please reach out to town, tribal, state agency, or non-profit appointed Representatives on the Wild and Scenic Stewardship Council.
 Click here for Representatives names.
-Email Kassi Donnelly, Coordinator, if you’d like to be connected with a Representative(s) WPWildRivers@WPWA.org.
+Email Casey Merkle, if you’d like to be connected with a Representative(s) at WPWildRivers@WPWA.org.

 Beaver River Park Invasive Plant Management Plan